Melvin Gordon III Player Prop Bets for NFL Week 9 | Denver vs. Dallas 11/7/2021

 - He's also caught 18 passes for 148 yards (18.5 per game) and two touchdowns.

-- The Broncos have called a pass in 59.7% of their plays from scrimmage this year while staying on the ground 40.3% of the time.
+- The Broncos have thrown the ball in 59.7% of their plays from scrimmage this year while staying on the ground 40.3% of the time.
 This offensive attack ranks 22nd in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Gordon's matchup with the Cowboys.